-If you are not interested in providing a holiday programme but your building or venue is available through the summer, would you be interested in partnering with providers who would like access to a building?
+If you are not interested in providing a holiday programme but your building or venue is available through the Christmas holiday, would you be interested in partnering with providers who would like access to a building?

 If you are interested please email us – firstname.lastname@example.org

 Volunteers greatly enhance the Fuelled Holiday Activity programme offer.
-We are currently in partnership with the North Lincs Alliance Volunteer Hub in recruiting volunteers for the summer to help us:
+We are currently in partnership with the North Lincs Alliance Volunteer Hub in recruiting volunteers to help us:

 - deliver fun and enriching activities to children across North Lincolnshire (DBS checks needed for this role)